-The Asmat is a region of nearly inaccessible forested wetland that has long sheltered Asmat tribes from outsiders.
-The village of Agats is the capital of the Asmat region.
-The homes, longhouses, shops, schools and religious centers of Agats are all located along elevated wooden and concrete boardwalks in the heart of a dense mangrove thicket.
+The homes, longhouses, shops, schools and religious centres of Agats are all located along elevated wooden and concrete boardwalks in the heart of a dense mangrove jungle.
 The Asmat Museum is a must-see.
-Here it is possible to dote over exceptional examples of the Asmat’s renowned and vibrant woodcarving traditions.
-Elaborate displays of ancestor poles, drums, body masks, shields, daggers, and skulls, are reminders that headhunting and cannibalism were practiced here until the 1970s.
+Here it is possible to pour over exceptional examples of the Asmat’s renowned and vibrant woodcarving traditions.
+The woodcarvings embody the Asmat’s ancestors in the afterlife and are thus treated as powerful, sacred objects.
+Expect to see elaborate displays of ancestor poles, drums, body masks, shields, daggers, and skulls, for perhaps the most mind expanding and authentic travel experience you are ever likely to see.